dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### New Attributes

-Attribute bloat is already a concern raised in the forums.
+Attribute bloat is already a concern raised in the D Language Forum.
 Any of these solutions would increase it.

 #### Weak Clones

-Breakage could be avoided by introducing weak clones of the current warrant attributes with the described meaning of conserving.
+Breakage could be avoided by introducing weak clones of the current warrant attributes.
-They would mean the same as the current (strong) warrant attributes for non-higher-order functions.
+They would mean the same as the current (strong) warrant attributes for first-order functions.
 The DIP author considers this option to be less desirable because the weak attributes
 * need new syntax,
 * have an overly specific use-case, therefore